matrix-org/synapse/docs/admin_api/shutdown_room.md

 # Shutdown room API

-Shutdown a room, preventing new joins and move local users, room aliases automatically to a new room.
+Shuts down a room, preventing new joins and moves local users and room aliases automatically to a new room.
 The new room will be created with the user specified by the `new_room_user_id` parameter as room administrator and contain a message explaining what happened.
 Users invited to the new room will have power level